Maude Haydon

 Maude Mary Haydon (1886 – 1978) was an Australian pastoral and landscape artist.

 Early life

 Maude Mary Haydon was born at 'Bloomfield' homestead near Murrurundi, New South Wales on 6 November 1886.
 She was raised a middle child in a pastoral family of 6 on Bloomfield station, but was handicapped by deafness.
 Maude Haydon was a good horsewoman who rode from an early age under the watchful eye of her father Bernard Haydon a renowned horseman and master of Bloomfield.
 She developed and maintained a keen interest in the sport of horse racing for the rest of her life.
-Maude Haydon held strong Christian beliefs all her life and attended St Lukes Anglican church, Blandford, and often decorated it with flowers from her garden at Bloomfield.
+Maude Haydon held strong Christian beliefs all her life and attended St Luke's Anglican church, Blandford, and often decorated it with flowers from her garden at Bloomfield.
 She finished her education at 17 years of age at SCEGGS, Darlinghurst, Sydney, where she showed a talent for art.

 Career

 Maude Haydon was trained by English art teacher Julian Ashton at his renowned Art School in Sydney in the 1900s.
 She caused a moral scandal when she took a group of Bohemian art students camping in the mountains on H.L.
 White's Belltrees station at Woolooma near Scone.
 There they climbed 900 metres above the landscape to the top of Mt Woolooma.
 Maude Haydon produced large numbers of watercolour style works, depicting scenes of Bloomfield and the landscapes of the Upper Hunter district over many years.
 She contributed works to the Women Artists exhibition in Sydney in 1934.
 Maude Haydon frequently gave her paintings away to family and friends and they formed a tangible and evocative bond with Bloomfield.
 She also donated them to assist in fundraising.

 Maude Haydon travelled at 27 years of age with her sister Madge Haydon, on a steamship to Europe to obtain specialist medical treatment for deafness in Vienna, Austria in 1914, but unfortunately World War I (WWI) interrupted the plan.
 However the sisters were adventurous and they turned disappointment into a holiday and saw the sights.
 Maude Haydon and her sister visited Victorian portrait artist Agnes Goodsir and her brother, banker and friend of Bernard Haydon, Noel Goodsir in Maida Vale, London, England.
 They all climbed 1,300 metres above the landscape to the top of snow-covered Ben Nevis, the highest mountain in Great Britain.
 Maude Haydon later donated £5 to Agnes Goodsir for the care of wounded WWI soldiers recovering in her home.The sisters also visited Hayden relatives in Ireland, who took the ladies riding on a fox hunt.